 However, both personality types enjoy helping others and can encourage each other to try a different approach to life.
 The Defender can learn to relinquish control once in a while and live without a well-set, point-by-point plan, while The Mediator can learn to be more organized and temper their devil-may-care attitude.

 While the INFP personality type is idealistic and highly creative, the ISFJ type is organized and very detail-oriented.
 Given these traits, it’s easy to imagine that sparks will fly in a work environment between these two Feeling personalities.
 However, the sparks may show up as internalized resentment or passive–aggressive behavior, since they are introverted and both tend to avoid confrontation.

 If ISFJ and INFP coworkers learn to trust each other, they’ll discover that creativity and pragmatism can blend nicely.
 Also, INFPs, who are always looking for new experiences, can help ISFJs be more accepting of change and new concepts

 ISFJ and INTJ

-This pairing is in the red zone on the compatibility chart, which means they are almost polar opposites (even though they share the Introversion and Judging preferences of the MBTI spectrum).
+This pairing is in the red zone on the compatibility chart, which means they are almost polar opposites (even though they share their Introversion and Judging preferences).

 INTJs are intellectual types, with a focus on logic and reason.
 Just like ISFJs, they like following a well-established plan, but they are more future-oriented and don’t have a dominant Feeling trait.